OrinariLabs/Orinari_App/contracts/test/README.md

-# NEPHARA Smart Contract Tests
+# ORINARI Smart Contract Tests

-Comprehensive test suite for all NEPHARA smart contracts using Hardhat and Chai.
+Comprehensive test suite for all ORINARI smart contracts using Hardhat and Chai.

 ## Test Files